The Last Samurai: Music

+Release

+The Last Samurai had its world premiere in Tokyo on November 20, 2003.
+The film was released worldwide to theaters on December 5, 2003, by Warner Bros.
+Pictures.

 Reception

 Critical response

-The film achieved higher box office receipts in Japan than in the United States.
 Critical reception in Japan was generally positive.
 Tomomi Katsuta of The Mainichi Shinbun thought that the film was "a vast improvement over previous American attempts to portray Japan", noting that director Edward Zwick "had researched Japanese history, cast well-known Japanese actors and consulted dialogue coaches to make sure he didn't confuse the casual and formal categories of Japanese speech."
 Katsuta still found fault with the film's idealistic, "storybook" portrayal of the samurai, stating: "Our image of samurai is that they were more corrupt."
 As such, he said, the noble samurai leader Katsumoto "set my teeth on edge."

-In the United States, review aggregator Rotten Tomatoes reports that 66% of critics have given the film a positive review based on 223 reviews, with an average score of 6.40/10.
+In the United States, review aggregator Rotten Tomatoes reports that 66% of critics have given the film a positive review based on 221 reviews, with an average score of 6.4/10.
 The site's consensus states: "With high production values and thrilling battle scenes, The Last Samurai is a satisfying epic."
 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the film received an average score of 55, based on reviews from 43 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert of Chicago Sun-Times gave the film three and a half stars out of four, saying "beautifully designed, intelligently written, acted with conviction, it's an uncommonly thoughtful epic."

-One online analyst compares the movie favorably to Dances with Wolves in that each protagonist meets and combats a "technologically backward people".
-Both Costner's and Cruise's characters have suffered through a series of traumatic and brutal battles.
-Each ultimately uses his experiences to later assist his new friends.
-Each comes to respect his newly adopted culture.
-Each even fights with his new community against the people and traditions from which he came.